Physicians Committee for Responsible Medicine: Atkins Diet

 The New York Times writes that, in 2004, the PCRM passed Robert Atkins's postmortem medical report to The Wall Street Journal.
-The report, obtained by Richard Fleming of the Fleming Heart and Health Institute, showed that Atkins himself had experienced a heart attack, congestive heart failure, and weighed 258 pounds.
-Atkins supporters countered that there was no reason to suppose that his heart problem (cardiomyopathy) was diet-related, and that the PCRM had received the coroner's report in violation of federal law.
+The report, obtained by Richard Fleming of the Fleming Heart and Health Institute, showed that Atkins himself had experienced a heart attack, congestive heart failure, and weighed 258 pounds when he died.
+PCRM said that an unknown amount of this weight was due to fluid retention.
+According to Atkins' supporters, Atkins weighed 195 pounds when he was admitted to the hospital for surgery after falling on the ice, suggesting that he was overweight but not obese.
+Atkins' supporters countered that there was no reason to suppose that his heart problem (cardiomyopathy) was diet-related, and that the PCRM had received the coroner's report in violation of federal law.